backstage/backstage/docs/features/software-catalog/descriptor-format.md

 component mappings.
 A generic fallback icon would be provided if a mapping cannot be resolved.

+The semantics of the `type` field are undefined.
+The adopter is free to define their own set of types and utilize them as they wish.
+Some potential use cases can be to utilize the type field to validate certain links exist on entities or to create customized UI components for specific link types.

 ## Common to All Kinds: Relations

 The `relations` root field is a read-only list of relations, between the current